What is Dividend Payout Ratio?

 As a quick side remark, the inverse of the payout ratio is the retention ratio, which is why at the bottom we inserted a “Check” function to confirm that the two equal add up to 100% each year.

-By itself, the dividend payout ratio cannot definitively evaluate the financial health of a company, but it can give investors a general sense of what the company’s management team currently prioritizes and views as its prospects for future growth.
+By itself, the payout ratio cannot definitively evaluate the financial health of a company, but it can give investors a general sense of what the company’s management team currently prioritizes and views as its prospects for future growth.